steven-buytaert/snippets/bluetooth/README.md

 Even then, this code is provided 'as is'; there is no guarantee that the parsing did not introduce any errors.

+As example how a generated header file, generated from the specification source could look like, the file hci-types-5.4.h is included.
+It was generated from the hci-spec2src-5.4.h file, with some help of the t2c-types types and functions found elsewhere in this repo.
+The code for this generator itself, is not in the repo (yet).